Optimal strong approximation for quadrics over $\mathbb{F}_q[t]$: The circle method for small target

-In this section, we define a weighted sum $N(w, \boldsymbol{\lambda})$ counting the number of integral solutions of our problem.
-We then use the delta method to give an expression for it in terms of exponential sums and oscillatory integrals.
-This is done by giving an expansion of the delta function using the decomposition of $\TT$ (that we shall define below) found in the paper \cite{Browning} of Browning and Vishe.
-In this section, we also set up the basic notation that we shall use in this paper.
+In this section, we define a weighted sum $N(w, \boldsymbol{\lambda})$ counting the number of integral solutions to \eqref{maineq}.
+We then use the circle method to give an expression for $N(w, \boldsymbol{\lambda})$ in terms of exponential sums and oscillatory integrals.
+This is done by giving an expansion of the delta function using the decomposition of $\TT$ (that we shall define below) found in the paper \cite{Browning} of Browning and Vishe. \\